 - 02 Jul 23

-With a network of campuses across Brisbane and the Gold Coast, Griffith University is committed to progressive multidisciplinary teaching and research and a valuable online provider with Open Universities Australia.
-Already attracting students from more than 122 countries, Griffith's dedication to academic excellence is available across Australia through OUA.
+With a network of campuses spanning three cities in South East Queensland, Griffith University is committed to progressive multidisciplinary teaching and research and a valuable online provider with Open Universities Australia.
+Already attracting students from over one hundred countries, Griffith's dedication to academic excellence is available across Australia through OUA.

-Times Higher Education Ranking 2021
+Times Higher Education Ranking 2023

 Griffith University's Undergraduate Programs Admission Policy will apply.